tickberry/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19 task 19 a script that replace all character A and C from input to Z and E  respectively 20 task 20 A script that removes all letter C and C from input 21 task a script  that reverse its input
+22 task 22 script that displays all users and thier home directoires, sorted by users